TENANCY AGREEMENT FOR ALLOTMENT GARDENS – THE MILE POCKLINGTON

-- If the tenant shall have been in breach of any of the foregoing provisions of this agreement for a period of one month or longer the Association may re-enter upon the allotment garden and the tenancy shall thereupon come to an end but without prejudice to any right of the Association to claim damages for any such breach or to recover any rent already due before the time of such re-entry but remaining unpaid.
+- If the tenant shall have been in breach of any of the foregoing provisions of this agreement for a period of one month or longer the Association may re-enter upon the allotment garden and the tenancy shall thereupon come to an end, but without prejudice to any right of the Association to claim damages for any such breach, or to recover any rent already due before the time of such re-entry but remaining unpaid.

 - This tenancy agreement is subject to alteration by the Association by giving three months’ notice of any prospective change.
 A notice setting out the proposed change will be exhibited on the entrance to the allotment site.
 Any objection to such changes will be debated by the next committee meeting of the Association before implementation.

-- In compliance with recent GDPR legislation the PAA: only uses your data in order to meet the agreement with Pocklington Town Council and to contact the tenants on PAA matters; only shares data with legitimate third parties i.e. the National Allotment Society and the Pocklington Horticultural Society with whom all tenants are automatically members; will delete your data as soon as you are no longer a tenant.
-By accepting a plot on The Mile site you are giving us permission to process your personal data as outlined.
+- In compliance with recent GDPR legislation the PAA: only uses your data in order to meet the agreement with Pocklington Town Council and to contact the tenants on PAA matters; only shares data with legitimate third parties i.e., the National Allotment Society and the Pocklington Horticultural Society with whom all tenants are automatically members; will delete your data as soon as you are no longer a tenant.
+By accepting a plot on The Mile site, you are giving us permission to process your personal data as outlined.

-membership of The NSALG (National Society of Allotment and Leisure Gardeners) andthe Pocklington Horticultural Society and that my personal details may be shared with the above for membership purposes (to be held by both in confidence and not to be shared without my written permission).
+membership of The NSALG (National Society of Allotment and Leisure Gardeners) and the Pocklington Horticultural Society, and that their personal details may be shared with the above for membership purposes (to be held by both in confidence and not to be shared without their written permission).

 on behalf of Pocklington Allotment Association